 Lab Fee: The clinical/lab fee is assessed to students enrolled in courses with a clinical and/or lab component.
-Clinical/lab fees are \$30.00 per each course with a clinical/lab component.
+Clinical/lab fees are \$30 per each course with a clinical/lab component.

 Liability Insurance: All nursing students will be required to pay liability insurance fee regardless of other coverage the student may have.
-Upon registration, nurse practitioner and DNP students will be assessed \$61 per year (\$66 per year beginning Fall 2019), nurse anesthesia students will be assessed \$110 per year, and all other students will be assessed \$14.50 per year for liability insurance.
+Upon registration, nurse practitioner (undergraduate and graduate program) students will be assessed \$27/Fall, \$27/Spring, and \$18/Summer, and all other students will be assessed \$14.50 per year (\$5.25/Fall, \$5.25/Spring and \$4.00/Summer) for liability insurance.
+Nurse anesthesia students will be directed in the purchase of anesthesia-specific liability insurance by the nurse anesthesia program prior to the clinical phase of the program.
 Graduate students who are members of the US Armed Forces on active military duty have professional liability coverage through their branch of service and will not be assessed this fee.
 Students who enroll mid-year will be charged a prorated amount.
 Liability insurance fees are nonrefundable and are subject to change without notice.

 Nursing Achievement Exam Fee: An achievement exam fee is assessed to all BSN students every term to cover the cost of administering and processing their nursing achievement exams.
-BSN Pacesetter students are assessed \$200 per semester beginning Fall 2018, \$218 per semester beginning Fall 2019, and \$238 per semester beginning Fall 2020.
-RN-BSN students are assessed \$120 per semester.
+BSN Pacesetter students are assessed \$250 per semester and RN-BSN \$120 per semester.